alissapajer/alissapajer.github.io/content/2022-10-28-topology-slices.md

 Each of these horizontal line diagrams is called a barcode diagram.
 Each diagram has the same number of barcode lines.
 This is not a coincidence; this is a theorem, namely, the Pyramid Theorem.

 The Pyramid Theorem says that, no matter what initial shape we draw, each of these two slicings will always produce the same number of barcode lines!
 Furthermore, we can pair up the barcode lines such that we know how to map back and forth from one barcode diagram to the other.
 This means that these two different slicings of the shape actually contain the same topological (homological) information!

+## Talk Slides

+I gave a talk about this topic at the weekly University of Florida [research group meeting](https://people.clas.ufl.edu/peterbubenik/intro-to-tda/) for Topological Data Analysis (TDA).

+[Here](content/images/Mayer-Vietoris_Pyramid.pdf) is a pdf of the slides I used for the talk.